Code-Institute-Submissions/LordButley-PartyUp_DecResub/README.md

 ### Code

+I learned how to write this project using the code institute walk through projects and as such some of the code structuring may be similar.

 ### Thanks

 - to tutor support at Code Institute.
 I have constantly found their positivity and genuine interest in helping resolve issues in my code a great help
-- to my mentor, Richard Wells, who reviewed my project and gave feedback.
 - to my partner who is always willing to test everything I create